ypriverol/github-paper/document/manuscript.md

 [PMID:24675742,PMID:25993922].
-At present the latter is becoming more common in the case of "home made" programming scripts or for bioinformatics open-source projects, where the source code is made freely available and can be reused by third parties [PMID:25071829].
+At present the latter is becoming more common in the case of "home made" programming scripts or for bioinformatics open-source projects, where the source code is made openly available and can be reused by third parties [PMID:25071829].
 The open availability of the source code can be achieved thanks to the existence of several code repository-hosting services such as Sourceforge (http://sourceforge.net/), Bitbucket